soniabrami/toddmotto.github.io/_posts/2015-11-13-exploring-the-angular-1-5-component-method.md

 ### Controller and controllerAs changes

-Nothing has changed in the way we declare `controller`, however it's now a little smarter.
+Nothing has changed in the way we declare `controller`, however it's now a little smarter and has a default `controllerAs` value of `$ctrl`.

 If we're using a controller local to the component, we'll do this: